 The measurement of the public value contributions was based on the four dimensions, i.e., task fulfillment, social cohesion, quality of life, and morality:

-The public value score provides information on how the German-speaking Swiss population perceives organizations’ public value contribution.
+The public value score provides information on how the Swiss population perceives an organization's public value contribution.
 The unweighted average of the evaluation of the four public value dimensions is used to calculate the score.
 Organizations with a good total score, showed a high value contribution in all four dimensions.

-In 2015, the public value scores ranged from 5.41 to 2.87 (in 2014, from 5.39 to 2.64).
+In 2019, the public value scores range from 5.55 to 2.26 (2017: from 5.56 to 2.43; 2015: from 5.41 to 2.87; 2014: from 5.39 to 2.64).
 These values are valid and/or “true”for the analyzed sample, the respondents.
 In order to infer the underlying “true” value applicable to the entire population, a statistical tool, namely the confidence interval, needs to be used.
 The confidence interval indicates an area, or interval, with a defined probability of being a “true” value.
 In this way it is possible to cope with fluctuations, or variances, in the answers and the number of respondents.
 A confidence interval with a confidence level of 99.9% was specified to classify the groups.
 This means there is a 99.9% probability that the “true” value will lie within the identified value range between the upper and lower boundary of the interval.
 A higher selected confidence level leads to a lower risk of wrong assessments, but a wider interval.
 The confidence interval is individually calculated for each organization, because they have different characteristics: the number of respondents, the variance, or standard deviation, and the mean.

 The same principle of the confidence interval was also applied to the mean of all the organizations forming the basis of the organizations’ classification.
 The reason for this is that this mean is also an estimation and, depending on the fluctuations, the average of the organizations also fluctuates.